In the South Asia region, the economic impact of violence rose 6% to reach $1.27 trillion in 2019, the highest level ever recorded for the region.

 The 2021 Economic Impact of Violence report found that since 2013, the economic impact of violence in South Asia has increased almost every year.

-South Asia consists of Afghanistan, Bangladesh, Bhutan, India, Nepal, Pakistan and Sri Lanka.
+The South Asia region consists of Afghanistan, Bangladesh, Bhutan, India, Nepal, Pakistan and Sri Lanka.

-The economic impact of violence in South Asia is largely due to military and internal security expenditure and costs arising from armed conflict and terrorism.
+The economic impact of violence in the South Asia region is largely due to military and internal security expenditure and costs arising from armed conflict and terrorism.